GRACE: Graph Neural Networks for Locus-of-Care Prediction under Extreme Class Imbalance: Details of annotation

-\textbf{Target leak masking of notes}: Following is the instruction guidelines given to annotators for each single note. \begin{compactenum} \item All phrases or sentences which indicate treatment or management decisions must be selected.
+\textbf{Instruction for target leak masking of notes}:\\ Follow the instruction guidelines given to annotate the masking of target leakage in a note. \begin{compactenum} \item All phrases or sentences which indicate treatment or management decisions must be selected.
 This includes what medications were prescribed, whether the patient was admitted to ward, or referred to another specialist or hospital.
 Eg: ``Send to ward'', ``Admit'', ``To be seen in a week'', ``May benefit with admission'', ``Needs observation'', ``Detox to be done'', ``Regular compliance and follow up'', etc. \item We only need information that reveals what happened at the end of this consultation, not the past. \item We only need information related to admission and medications, not general advice or psychological interventions. \item We only need information which reveals doctors plans and not patient or families' requests.
 For example, ``Beds not available at present'' or ``Declined IP care'' reveals that the doctor wanted to admit whereas ``Patient is requesting admission'' does not reveal information about the doctor’s decision and need not be selected. \end{compactenum}